KiraDesuReal/Escape-from-Apocalypse/README_EN.md

     <a href="README.md"><img src="assets/git_assets/b_ru.png" alt="RU" width="170"></a>
     <img src="assets/git_assets/b_en_select.png" alt="EN" width="170">
     <h2>Escape from Apocalypse</h2>
-    <p>A modification aimed at transferring all possible mechanics and gaming experience from Escape from Tarkov to Ex Machina.</p>
+    <p>A modification aimed at transferring all possible mechanics and gaming experience from Escape from Tarkov to Hard Truck Apocalypse.</p>
     <h4>You can also find the modification on these resources:</h4>
     <p>
         <a href="https://discord.gg/jZHxYdF">